-Real-time marketing also helps marketers to understand the online sentiment and adjust their content accordingly, which allows them to create compelling offers that suit our audience’s immediate needs.
+Real-time content marketing also helps marketers to understand online sentiment and adjust their content accordingly, which allows them to create compelling offers that suit our audience’s immediate needs.
 This, in turn, improves individual customer loyalty and engagement.

-Finally, real-time marketing can help you increase your cross-channel conversion rates by optimising every touchpoint – whether it’s social media, email, or an ad campaign.
+Finally, enthusiastic real-time marketing can help you increase your cross-channel conversion rates by optimising every touchpoint – whether it’s social media, email, or an ad campaign.
 As industry trends continue to evolve, your marketing strategies should too.

 What are some Real-time Marketing examples?

 Oreo’s 2013 Super Bowl campaign is a perfect example of real-time marketing in action.
 When the lights went out at the stadium, Oreo reacted quickly by releasing an ad on Twitter that said, “You can still dunk in the dark.”
 This tweet was retweeted more than 10,000 times and received more than 6,000 likes.
 Not only was it a clever ad, but it was also RELEVANT to what was happening at the moment.

 ASOS quickly reacted to their spelling mistake on 17,000 bags by posting a tweet that owned up to the error.
 Their quick response allowed them to establish themselves as a company with personality, and the laid-back format of the post generated lots of engagement.